YangLin404/lora_weather_station/demo/weather_station/ttn/mqtt/src/msf4j/install/elastic/INSTALL-elastic.md

-# LoRa REST API server with Elasticsearch and Kibana
+# LoRa service with Elasticsearch and Kibana

 ## Installation on Ubuntu Server 16.04 LTS
- You can either follow the step-by-step tutorial or run the [startscript](#startscript) to setup and run the REST API.
+ You can either follow the step-by-step tutorial or run the [microservice script](#startscript) to setup and run the micro service.

 ### 1. Step-by-step installation

-* Go to the directory where you have clone the source code in this [step](../INSTALL.md#step2).
+* Go to the directory where you have clone the source code in this [step](../INSTALL.md#step1).

-* Download and unzip Elasticsearch
+* Download and unzip Elasticsearch 5.2.2

     ```shell
     wget https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-5.2.2.zip